Salekin-Sami/Library-Management-System/README.md

 - About section with system information
 - Confirmation dialogs for important actions
 - Error handling and user notifications
+- **Personalized Book Recommendation System**: Students receive up to 5 book recommendations on their dashboard, combining:
+  - Books from their favorite categories (based on borrowing history)
+  - New arrivals (recently added books)
+  - Popular books (most borrowed by all students)
+  - Recommendations are unique and tailored for each student

 ## Technologies Used